mimiro-io/datahub/DOCUMENTATION.md

     "source": {
         "Type": "DatasetSource",
-        "Name": "name of the dataset to read from", "BatchSize" : "optional int value of how many to read at a time", "LatestOnly": "true or false, indicating whether to emit all changes or only the latest change of each entity" }
+        "Name": "name of the dataset to read from", "LatestOnly": "true or false, indicating whether to emit all changes or only the latest change of each entity" }
 }